writethedocs/www/docs/guide/contributing.rst

    1. In macOS: Open the **Terminal** app.
    2. In Windows: From the Start Menu, open **Git Bash**.

-4. In the repo UI, find the file name corresponding to an `existing issue`_ or page you want to improve.
+4. In the `Write the Docs www project`_, find the file name corresponding to an `existing issue`_ or page you want to improve.

 For example, ``/docs/documentarians.rst`` creates https://www.writethedocs.org/documentarians/.

 5. Review formatting guidelines for the Markup style the file uses.
 The example file above uses `reStructuredText (.rst)`_.

-.. _update-guide-via-github
+.. _update-guide-via-github:

 Editing a single guide directly in the GitHub UI
 --------------------------------------------------

+1. :ref:`Complete the prerequisites <prerequisites>`.

+2. Click the pencil icon to edit this file in your fork of the www repo.

+3. Make your edits.

+4. Click *Commit changes...*.

+5. Click *Propose changes*.

+6. Click *Create pull request*.

 .. _update-guide-in-git: